Israel Ambassador To U.S. Says 'Radical Left' College Students Also To Blame For Spike In Anti-Semitism

 It remains unclear what group on the left Dermer is attempting to blame for the Pittsburgh Synagogue shooting, Raw Story notes.

-Suspected Pittsburgh shooter Robert Bowers – who killed 11 and wounded six – appears to be, as detailed by a previous Inquisitr report, a rabid anti-Semite, racist, xenophobe, homophobe, and white nationalist.
+Suspected Pittsburgh shooter Robert Bowers, who killed 11 and wounded six, appears to be, as detailed by a previous Inquisitr report, a rabid anti-Semite, racist, xenophobe, homophobe, and a white nationalist.

-At least that’s what one could conclude after a single glance at his – since removed – Gab profile, on which Bowers spread baseless conspiracy theories, announced that he would do something about those that want to “bring in invaders that kill our people,” referring to Jews.
+At least that’s what one could conclude after a single glance at his now-removed Gab profile, on which Bowers spread baseless conspiracy theories, announced that he would do something about those that want to “bring in invaders that kill our people,” referring to Jews.

-Today, as the Associated Press reported, the United States Attorney in Pittsburgh said that federal prosecutors are seeking approval to pursue the death penalty against suspected shooter Robert Bowers.
+Today, as the Associated Press reported, the U.S. Attorney in Pittsburgh said that federal prosecutors are seeking approval to pursue the death penalty against suspected shooter Robert Bowers.

 Apart from claiming that the “radical left” bears part of the blame for anti-Semitism in the United States, Israel’s Ambassador Ron Dermer praised President Donald Trump’s remarks about the Pittsburgh shooting, claiming that no other world leader or politician has reacted as admirably as President Trump.